ch1ru/elemental-bitcoin/docs/ecc.md

 Interestingly, all the mathmatic identities and properties like associativity and commutavity remain unchanged.
 We can calculate everything as we did before but for every basic operation, it also requires a modular operation of the large prime (% P).

-## Finding the last missing cryptographic axiom
+## Finding the last missing group axiom